magento/devdocs/guides/v2.1/ext-best-practices/extension-coding/example-module-adminpage.md

 #### `composer.json`
 {:.no_toc}
 In the module's root directory, create the file `composer.json`.
-This file gives {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}composer{% endglossarytooltip %} the ability to install this module and its dependencies.
+This file gives [composer](https://glossary.magento.com/composer) the ability to install this module and its dependencies.
 For more information see: [`composer.json`]({{ page.baseurl }}/extension-dev-guide/build/composer-integration.html).

 {% collapsible File content for composer.json %}